britel-chaimaa20/mundiapolis-math/README.md

   - You can assume that matrix is never empty
   - You can assume all elements in the same dimension are of the same type/shape

+****4. Line Up*****

+Write a function def add_arrays(arr1, arr2): that adds two arrays element-wise:

+  - You can assume that arr1 and arr2 are lists of ints/floats
+  - You must return a new list
+  - If arr1 and arr2 are not the same shape, return None

+****5. Across The Planes*****

+Write a function def add_matrices2D(mat1, mat2): that adds two matrices element-wise:

+  - You can assume that mat1 and mat2 are 2D matrices containing ints/floats
+  - You can assume all elements in the same dimension are of the same type/shape
+  - You must return a new matrix
+  - If mat1 and mat2 are not the same shape, return None

+****6. Howdy Partner*****

+Write a function def cat_arrays(arr1, arr2): that concatenates two arrays:

+  - You can assume that arr1 and arr2 are lists of ints/floats
+  - You must return a new list

+****7. Gettin’ Cozy****

+Write a function def cat_matrices2D(mat1, mat2, axis=0): that concatenates two matrices along a specific axis:

+  - You can assume that mat1 and mat2 are 2D matrices containing ints/floats
+  - You can assume all elements in the same dimension are of the same type/shape
+  - You must return a new matrix
+  - If the two matrices cannot be concatenated, return None

+****8. Ridin’ Bareback****

+Write a function def mat_mul(mat1, mat2): that performs matrix multiplication:

+  - You can assume that mat1 and mat2 are 2D matrices containing ints/floats
+  - You can assume all elements in the same dimension are of the same type/shape
+  - You must return a new matrix
+  - If the two matrices cannot be multiplied, return None

+****9. Let The Butcher Slice It****

+Complete the following source code (found below):

+  - mat1 should be the middle two rows of matrix
+  - mat2 should be the middle two columns of matrix
+  - mat3 should be the bottom-right, square, 3x3 matrix of matrix
+  - You are not allowed to use any loops or conditional statements
+  - Your program should be exactly 10 lines

+****10. I’ll Use My Scale****

+Write a function def np_shape(matrix): that calculates the shape of a numpy.ndarray:

+  - You are not allowed to use any loops or conditional statements
+  - You are not allowed to use try/except statements
+  - The shape should be returned as a tuple of integers

+****11. The Western Exchange****

+Write a function def np_transpose(matrix): that transposes matrix:

+  - You can assume that matrix can be interpreted as a numpy.ndarray
+  - You are not allowed to use any loops or conditional statements
+  - You must return a new numpy.ndarray

+****12. Bracing The Elements*****

+Write a function def np_elementwise(mat1, mat2): that performs element-wise addition, subtraction, multiplication, and division:

+  - You can assume that mat1 and mat2 can be interpreted as numpy.ndarrays
+  - You should return a tuple containing the element-wise sum, difference, product, and quotient, respectively
+  - You are not allowed to use any loops or conditional statements
+  - You can assume that mat1 and mat2 are never empty

+****13. Cat's Got Your Tongue****

+Write a function def np_cat(mat1, mat2, axis=0) that concatenates two matrices along a specific axis:

+  - You can assume that mat1 and mat2 can be interpreted as numpy.ndarrays
+  - You must return a new numpy.ndarray
+  - You are not allowed to use any loops or conditional statements
+  - You may use: import numpy as np
+  - You can assume that mat1 and mat2 are never empty

+****14. Saddle Up****

+Write a function def np_matmul(mat1, mat2): that performs matrix multiplication:

+  - You can assume that mat1 and mat2 are numpy.ndarrays
+  - You are not allowed to use any loops or conditional statements
+  - You may use: import numpy as np
+  - You can assume that mat1 and mat2 are never empty

+****15. Slice Like A Ninja****

+Write a function def np_slice(matrix, axes={}): that slices a matrix along specific axes:

+  - You can assume that matrix is a numpy.ndarray
+  - You must return a new numpy.ndarray
+  - axes is a dictionary where the key is an axis to slice along and the value is a tuple representing the slice to make along that axis
+  - You can assume that axes represents a valid slice

+*****16. The Whole Barn*****

+Write a function def add_matrices(mat1, mat2): that adds two matrices:

+  - You can assume that mat1 and mat2 are matrices containing ints/floats
+  - You can assume all elements in the same dimension are of the same type/shape
+  - You must return a new matrix
+  - If matrices are not the same shape, return None
+  - You can assume that mat1 and mat2 will never be empty

+****17. Squashed Like Sardines****

+Write a function def cat_matrices(mat1, mat2, axis=0): that concatenates two matrices along a specific axis:

+  - You can assume that mat1 and mat2 are matrices containing ints/floats
+  - You can assume all elements in the same dimension are of the same type/shape
+  - You must return a new matrix
+  - If you cannot concatenate the matrices, return None
+  - You can assume that mat1 and mat2 are never empty

+*Note the time difference between the standard Python3 library and the numpy library is an order of magnitude!
+When you have matrices with millions of data points, this time adds up!*